ahmedSamir01/kmart/README.md

-Project Title: kmart
+# kmart

-Details: This is an e-commerce wep application.
+This is an e-commerce wep application.
 I apply a combination of different techniques across a range of branches!

-Main used technologies:
+## Main used technologies:

     React
     React Router
     Bootstrap

-Sub-technologies used:
+### Sub-technologies used:

     JSON server
     Recoil